Migrate images to/from KVM/vCenter DS¶

-- Go to MarketPlace and select the image in qcow2 format to be used in a vCenter cluster, then click on Download Button.
+- Go to MarketPlace and select the image in qcow2 format to be used in a vCenter cluster, then click on the Import into Datastore button.

-In this case, when you import a vcenter datastore is automatically set
+In this case, when you import to a vcenter datastore

-DRIVER=vcenter so we dont need to define DRIVER attribute.
+DRIVER=vcenter is set automatically, so you don’t need to define the DRIVER attribute.

 - Select the destination image datastore.

 - When we download a vmdk image from the marketplace, a template is automatically created along with the image.
-However, we need a template with a valid vcenter ref for your cloud.
-You need to define an empty template in vcenter and import it in OpenNebula.
+However, we need a template with a valid vcenter reference for your cloud.
+We need to define an empty template in vcenter and import it into OpenNebula.

 - Now, clone the empty template to make use of the downloaded image.